Intuit Logo

 Intuit Logo 2016

-After the redesign, the wordmark looked more confident as the developers corrected the roundings into full angles.
-The only circular elements remained the dots above the two “T” s.
+After the redesign, the wordmark looked more confident because the developers corrected the rounded corners to sharp angles.
+The dots above the two “T” s remained the only circular elements.
 They are perceived as heads positioned above improvised bodies.

 2022 – today